North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Satisfiability Solving

 Note that the technique of removing some non-collinearity constraints is heuristic.
 On the one hand, if constraints are removed from the instance and the solver reports an UNSAT result, we know for certain that the original instance was also unsatisfiable (as removing constraints can only \emph{increase} the number of satisfying assignments, never decrease it).
 On the other hand, if constraints are removed from the instance and the solver reports a SAT result, there is no guarantee that the satisfying assignment returned by the solver is actually a GR($k$) path.
 However, in such cases we can explicitly check that the returned path has no~$k$ collinear points on it.
 To do this check efficiently, we iterate over all pairs of points on the path and ensure that the line through the two points in the pair contains fewer than $k$ points on the path.

 In practice, we found that the majority of the non-collinearity constraints corresponded to lines having a relatively small number of points $(x,y)$ in the relevant region of $\{\,(x,y)\in\Enn^2:x+y<n\,\}$.
 For example, for $k=7$ and $n=300$, about 35\% of the constraints contain exactly 7 points in the relevant region.
 In practice these constraints are unlikely to be useful, as it is unlikely for a satisfying assignment to pass through all 7 points simultaneously.
 Thus, we removed constraints corresponding to lines with a small number of points in the relevant region.
-For $k=7$ and and $n\geq150$, we removed all constraints corresponding to lines containing 16 or fewer points in the relevant region and with only two exceptions every satisfying assignment found by the solver produced a valid GR($k$) walk, despite this process removing the majority of the non-collinearity constraints (e.g., for $n=300$, about 94\% of non-collinearity constraints were removed).
+For $k=7$ and $n\geq150$, we removed all constraints corresponding to lines containing 16 or fewer points in the relevant region.
+Despite removing the majority of the non-collinearity constraints in this way (for example, about 94\% for $n=300$), most satisfying assignments found by the solver produced a valid GR($k$) walk, with fourteen exceptions among several hundred cases.
 This heuristic also produced a speedup in the solver's efficiency (see Section~\ref{sec:benchmarking-heuristic}).